uri-templates-time/uri-templates/UriTemplatesPython/readme.md

-Python TimeUtil.py was created using a Java AST parser and formatting the Java AST into a Python code.
+Python TimeUtil.py and URITemplate.py was created using a Java AST parser and formatting the Java AST into a Python code.
 The goal is to make a conversion process which can be done within a couple of hours.